MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 - When you call the API that gets video insights for the specified video, you get a detailed JSON output as the response content.
 [See details about the returned JSON in this article](video-indexer-output-json-v2.md).
 - The JSON output produced by the API contains `Insights` and `SummarizedInsights` elements.
 We highly recommend using `Insights` and not using `SummarizedInsights` (which is present for backward compatibility).
 - We don't recommend that you use data directly from the artifacts folder for production purposes.
-Artifacts are intermediate outputs of the indexing process.
-They're essentially raw outputs of the various AI engines that analyze the videos; the artifacts schema may change over time.
+Artifacts are intermediate outputs of the indexing process and are raw outputs of the various AI engines that analyze the videos.
+The artifacts schema can change over time.
-- It's recommended that you use the [Get Video Index](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Video-Index) API, as described in [Get insights and artifacts produced by the API](insights-overview.md#get-insights-produced-by-the-api) and **not** [Get-Video-Artifact-Download-Url](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Video-Artifact-Download-Url).
+- Use the [Get Video Index](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Video-Index) API, as described in [Get insights and artifacts produced by the API](insights-overview.md#get-insights-produced-by-the-api) and **not** [Get-Video-Artifact-Download-Url](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Video-Artifact-Download-Url).